 Not content to wait for a physical store to get into the world of craft beer, however, the idea of an online side to Fishers was soon devised.
 Launching in time for Christmas 2017, the online store has a particular focus on hampers, with beers chosen and arranged based on the regions they are from.

-As for the bar itself, it opened in winter 2018 and is an impressive one, after the modern, craftier Fishers found their home in Melbourne’s second oldest pharmacy, located on Clarendon Street in South Melbourne.
+As for the bar itself, it opened in winter 2018 and is as impressive as it is idiosyncratic, after the modern, craftier Fishers found their home in Melbourne’s second oldest pharmacy, located on Clarendon Street in South Melbourne.
 Originally built in 1856, by the time Alan and Sarah took it over, the appearance suggested the door had been shut some 50 years earlier with the building remaining untouched like a time capsule.

-Following a lengthy period spent navigating red tape with the local council, Fishers Craft Beer Bar occupies four storeys, turning the building’s small footprint into a sprawling space to explore.
-The original stained glass windows have been restored, while the pharmacy’s apothecary, will turn its focus to a rather different cure for what ails you.
+Following a lengthy period spent navigating red tape with the local council, Fishers Craft Beer Bar occupies four storeys, turning the building’s small footprint into a sprawling space unlike anything else in Melbourne's crafty landscape to explore.
+The original stained glass windows have been restored, while the pharmacy’s apothecary, has turned its focus to a rather different cure for what ails you.
+That said, the various vials and bottles of once-legal and outright bizarre concoctions unearthed as they brought the remarkable cellar bar back to life can still be viewed as you descend into the venue's bowels – albeit behind bars.

 While running a beer business might be worlds removed from running supermarkets in northern Victoria, there’s a feeling this is the start of a new Fishers set to be around for generations to come.